Jeremy Bullins: 2020–2024: Brad Keselowski, Austin Cindric and Harrison Burton

+2025–present: RFK Racing

+On November 21, 2024, it was announced that Bullins would reunite with Brad Keselowski at RFK Racing, crew chiefing him on the No. 6 car in 2025, replacing Matt McCall.

 Personal life

 Bullins is a 1995 graduate of South Stokes High School and then attended North Carolina State University, studying Mechanical Engineering.
 He is from Walnut Cove, North Carolina, and lives in China Grove, North Carolina today with his wife Tina.